coleenquadros/configuration/docs/hive/sop/AccessAndEnvironments.md

 We assume the use of “[sshuttle](https://github.com/sshuttle/sshuttle)” for reaching the clusters which are not on the public internet.
 On Fedora, install with `dnf install sshuttle`.

+On macOS sshuttle does not work by default if you are on the VPN.

+As per [this bug](https://github.com/sshuttle/sshuttle/issues/102/) to the sshuttle project you will need to manually add a route.

+An example on how to do so:

+`sudo route add -net <range_to_go_through_sshuttle> -interface lo0`

 ## Stage

 To access monitoring services for the stage environment, open a `sshuttle` connection to stage: